 Cricket one-day Super League launched to determine World Cup spots

-NEW DELHI, India (AFP) — A new Super League to determine qualification for the 50-over World Cup will launch this week but the governing body warned Monday that the cost of staging international cricket will inevitably rise because of the coronavirus pandemic.
+NEW DELHI, India (AFP) — A new Super League to determine qualification for the 50-over World Cup will launch this week, but the governing body warned yesterday that the cost of staging international cricket will inevitably rise because of the novel coronavirus (COVID-19) pandemic.

 World champions England and Ireland will hold the first match in the 13-nation league in Southampton on Thursday.